Kodular/Documentation/docs/guides/monetization.md

 1. **Kodular Monetize Activation License**: this is a one-time activation payment, granting access forever to all components.
-    * For Public Preview users, the fee is 5 EUR.
-    * For anyone else acquiring it in 2025, the fee is 10 EUR.
+    * For activating it in 2025, the fee is 10 EUR.
     * On or after 1st January 2026, the fee is 15 EUR.
 2. **Kodular Monetize Usage**: on the following month after events are recorded, you will receive an invoice with the total amount of events that occurred in your app.